consistent-milk12/docs-md/generated_docs/object/index.md

 - `fn from_big_endian(big_endian: bool) -> Option<Self>`

   Construct a specification for the endianness of some values.

+  Returns `None` if the type does not support specifying the given endianness.

 - `fn is_big_endian(self) -> bool`